Cannibalism in Africa: 20th century to present

 Reports from the Belgian Congo indicate that cannibalism was still widely practised in some regions in the 1920s.

 When the American travel writer Hermann Norden visited the Kasai region in 1923, he found that "cannibalism was commonplace".
 People were afraid of walking outside of populated places because there was a risk of being attacked, killed, and eaten.
 Norden talked with a Belgian settler who "admitted that it was quite likely he had occasionally been served human flesh without knowing what he was eating" – it was simply a dish that appeared on the tables occasionally.

 A young local explained to Norden that, as in earlier times, it was eaten because it "tasted better than any other" meat.

 He added that their mutual Belgian acquaintance knew well enough that human flesh "tastes better than the flesh of a goat", apparently not believing that the latter had eaten it only unknowingly.

 Other travellers heard persistent rumours that there was still an underground trade in enslaved people, some of whom (adults and children alike) were regularly killed and then "cut up and cooked as ordinary meat" around both the Kasai and the Ubangi River.
 The colonial state seems to have done little to discourage or punish such acts.
 There are also reports that human flesh was sometimes sold at markets in both Kinshasa and Brazzaville, "right in the middle of European life."
 Norden observed that cannibalism was so common that people talked about it quite "casual[ly]": "No stress was put upon it, nor horror shown.
 This person had died of fever; that one had been eaten.
 It was all a matter of the way one's luck held."

 The culinary use of human flesh continued after World War II.
-In 1950, a Belgian administrator ate a "remarkably delicious" dish, learning after he had finished "that the meat came from a young girl."
-A few years later, a Danish traveller was served a piece of the "soft and tender" flesh of a butchered woman.
+In 1950, a Belgian administrator ate "meat ... from a young girl", afterwards describing it as "remarkably delicious".
+A few years later, a Danish traveller and his porters enjoyed in a north-Congolese village a "tasty stew" made with a woman's "soft and tender" flesh.
+As they later told it, both found out about the true origin of the meat only afterwards – the Dane had not bothered to ask, while the Belgian was initially told it was porcupine.
 Colonial officials estimated that similar cases were still common enough in the countryside but generally did not investigate unless confronted with fresh bones or other clear proof.